mxochicale/tools/github/SSH.md

 #in_windows clip id_rsa.pub
 ```

-Add a new SSH key by going to https://github.com/settings/keys and pasting the key with a new title:
+Add a new SSH key by going to https://github.com/settings/keys and pasting the key with a descriptive new title:
 ```
 Title: New Key

-Key:
-ssh-rsa A............................== your-email@domain.com
+Key type (Authentication Key or Siging Key): ssh-rsa A............................== your-email@domain.com
 ```